The Head and Shoulders pattern is quite popular amongst the market participants due to its reliability in the past and of course the success ratio.

 However, higher the timeframe, higher is the chance of success.

-Before we continue, it’s important to keep in mind that the head and shoulders pattern is almost never perfect, meaning, there will likely be small price fluctuations in between the shoulders and the head, and the pattern formation is rarely perfectly shaped in its appearance.
+Before we continue, it’s important to keep in mind that this pattern is almost never perfect, meaning, there will likely be small price fluctuations in between the shoulders and the head, and the pattern formation is rarely perfectly shaped in its appearance.

 What does inverse head and shoulders pattern mean?

-Similarly we have Inverted Head and Shoulders pattern which is exactly a mirror image of the original pattern but is formed after a prior downtrend and is usually a bullish reversal pattern.
+Similarly incase of Inverted pattern which is exactly a mirror image of the original pattern but is formed after a prior downtrend and is usually a bullish reversal pattern.

 This pattern is one of the popular patterns amongst trader community due to its pre-determined price target estimate after breakdown from the neckline.